grampelberg/janky.post/README.md

 1. The browser creates a hidden iframe with an empty source (still on the local domain).

 5. An `onload` event is attached to the iframe

 2. A form is added to the body of that iframe.

 3. The `action` parameter of the form is set to the remote server.

 4. For each k/v pair in `data` a hidden input is created inside this form.

-6. The form is submitted.
+6. The form is submitted (now on the remote domain).

 7. At this point, the iframe's location.href is on the remote server.
 This makes it so that the browser can't get at any data but the remote server's page can do anything it wants to the iframe's window.

-7. The server creates a page that sets window.name to the response and then redirects back to the source domain.
+7. The remote server creates a page that sets window.name to the response and then redirects back to the local domain.

 8. The `onload` event fires at this point and after a little house keeping calls your `success` method.

 The reason that this whole thing works has to do with how `window.name` is implemented.
-At a high level, `window.name` is not reset when a page changes, so when the page has been redirected back to the source domain, the full response can be fetched.
+At a high level, `window.name` is not reset when a page changes, so when the page has been redirected back to the local domain, the full response can be fetched.
 There are limits on the response size using this method but the limits are somwhere in the 10mb range.
 Note that the only limits placed on requests themselves are the normal form limitations.